Retinal Tears & Detachment

 How a Retinal Tear or Detachment Affects Your Vision

 The retina is one of the most essential parts of the eye.
 A damaged retina can severely limit your vision, which can lead to permanent health consequences.
 Treating any type of retinal issue is critical if you want to improve your functional vision and maintain the health of your eyes.
-A common type of eye problem are retinal tears and retinal detachment.
 Treatment will significantly hinder the advancement of your condition so that it does not get worse.
-Seek immediate treatment right away by starting with a consultation with an experienced retina specialist.
+If you believe you are suffering from a retinal tear or detachment, seek immediate treatment right away by starting with a consultation with an experienced retina specialist.

 Recognizing Common Retinal Issues

-You may have difficulty doing everyday tasks and basic activities like driving, reading, preparing meals, or watching tv.
-Constantly having to blink and rub your eyes because of floaters can indicate eye issues.
+If you are suffering from a retinal tear, you may have difficulty doing everyday tasks and basic activities like driving, reading, preparing meals, or watching television.
+Additionally, constantly having to blink and rub your eyes because of floaters can indicate eye issues.

 A retinal detachment is more noticeable and severe.
-It is when the retina is completely separated from the rest of the eye, resulting in severely compromised vision.
+This occurs when the retina is completely separated from the rest of the eye, resulting in severely compromised vision.
 If it is not immediately treated, it can advance quickly and can lead to permanently affected vision.
-However, surgical procedures can treat retinal detachments so that vision is restored.
+Surgical procedures can treat retinal detachments so that vision is restored.
 Eye surgery must be done in the early stages of a retinal detachment to have the highest chances of success.
-Talk to a trusted eye doctor who has a record of successful surgeries for patients with retinal tears or detachments.
+Talk to a trusted eye doctor who has a record of successful surgeries for patients with retinal tears or detachments as soon as possible.

 Why See an Eye Doctor